 Colorado Technical University (CTU Online)

 A private, for-profit university, Colorado Technical University (CTU) offers associate, bachelor’s, master’s and doctoral degree programs across a broad range of subjects such as business, law enforcement, liberal arts, health sciences and homeland security.
 Many courses use Intellipath, the university’s online educational technology.
 This software is designed for adaptive, customized learning and tailors course materials on the basis of a student’s prior knowledge.
-CTU has earned accreditation from six accrediting bodies, including the Higher Learning Commission, the Engineering Accreditation Commission, and the Accreditation Council for Business Schools and Programs.
+CTU has earned accreditation from four accrediting bodies, including the Higher Learning Commission and the Engineering Accreditation Commission.

 Best for Future Service Members